JoshuaSawagi/Re-Alpha/README.md

 # RE:Alpha

-Welcome to the open source RA repository!
+Welcome to the open source Project RE:Alpha repository!

 Project RE:Alpha is a free to play fan-made modification of Super Smash Bros.
 Ultimate.
 Aim to revise movement and characters to align with soul remix and 4XM